 Characteristic of some Southeast Asian cuisines is the overlapping of Asian and Indian influences.
 This is true here in this tasty and pleasantly offbeat noodle dish that is seasoned with both soy sauce and curry.
 Fine Asian rice noodles are now available in a whole grain variety.
 Photos by Hannah Kaminsky.

 This simple dish of Asian noodles (contributed by Allyson Kramer of Manifest Vegan — a great site featuring lots of gluten-free vegan recipes) ia a nice accompaniment to a larger dinner, or alone as a light lunch.
 Try them with a gingery tofu dish and a cucumber salad.
 Allyson is the author of the forthcoming Great Gluten-Free Vegan Eats*.
 Photo by Allyson Kramer. more→

 A slightly adventurous spin on fried rice, Korean japchae marries slurpy shirataki noodles and a blizzard of vegetables in a rich soy and mirin broth.
 Easy and kid-friendly to make and restorative to eat whether served hot or cold.
 Recipe and photo by Ellen Kanner. more→

 Luscious and nutty, this easy peanut noodle dish incorporates favorite Asian flavors.
-Substitute veggies other than the ones suggested in the recipes — you can vary this each time you make it, according to what’s in season or what’s in the refrigerator.
+Substitute veggies other than the ones suggested in the recipe — you can vary them each time, according to what’s in season or what’s in the refrigerator.
 You can even substitute cashew butter or almond butter for the peanut butter.
-Serve warm or at room temperature with a simple tofu or tempeh dish and a crisp salad or platter of raw vegetables. more→
+Serve warm or at room temperature with a simple tofu or tempeh dish and a crisp salad or platter of raw vegetables.
+Photos by Hannah Kaminsky. more→